AndresCespedes23/crypto-tracker/README.md

-# Cryptocurrencies
+# Crypto A.D.
 ## Description

-This app displays the current top 10 cryptocurrencies current prices in real time.
+This app displays the current top 10 cryptocurrencies current prices.

 It's build with next.js.

 I use the CoinGecko API to fetch the crypto data.

 I hope you found it useful.